Independent Study Orientation

 How do I know if my organization is an ASHA Approved Independent Study Provider?

-- Participant must contact the ASHA Approved IS Provider prior to the start of the IS plan.
+- Participant must contact the ASHA Approved Independent Study Provider prior to the start of the IS plan.

-Upon initial contact, Provider informs the participant of its procedures & policies related to the IS plan, including its fees & refund policy.
+informs the participant of the procedures and policies related to the IS plan,

 - Providers may charge participants a fee to monitor and process the IS.

 - Provider-initiated group activities are not appropriate for IS.

 - Providers may limit the number of plans that they will monitor each year.

 Step 3.
 Provider directs participant

 to the Independent Study Participant Worksheet on the ASHA CE website.